jrandj/aws-security-specialty/README.md

 1. AWS Directory Service

+    * AWS Directory Service provides multiple ways to set up and run Microsoft Active Directory with other AWS services such as Amazon EC2, Amazon RDS for SQL Server, FSx for Windows File Server, and AWS Single Sign-On.

 1. Amazon GuardDuty

-    * GuardDuty is a threat detection service which uses ML to continuously monitor for malicious behaviour, particularly around EC2 instances.
+    * GuardDuty is a threat detection service which uses machine learning to continuously monitor for malicious behaviour, particularly around EC2 instances.
 This includes unusual API calls or calls from a known malicious IP, attempts to disable CloudTrail logging, port scanning etc.

     * Alerts appear in the GuardDuty console and EventBridge.
 Automated responses can be setup using EventBridge and Lambda.